elektrotehnika/digel-asic-labs-fa24/lab5/README.md

 make sim-gl-par
 ```

 All tests should pass as in the case of RTL simulation.
-SDF annotation warnings for SDF instance is expected
+SDF annotation warnings for the SRAM instance are expected.
+Moreover, try to achieve no timing violations and no DRC errors.

 Theoretically, if you don't have any setup/hold time violations, your post-PAR gate-level simulation should pass.
 However, when you are pushing the timing constraints to the design's limit or not specifying them well enough, the gate-level simulation may not pass.